Suspect in Texas mall shooting identified as 33-year-old man

 Recalling phone conversations with police officers, he said: “There wasn’t an officer that I talked to yesterday that at some point in the call didn’t cry.”

-The church planned an evening prayer vigil in the aftermath of the shooting, which was the latest attack to contribute to the unprecedented pace of mass killings this year.
-Barely a week before, five people were fatally shot in Cleveland, Texas, after a neighbor asked a man to stop firing his weapon while a baby slept, authorities said.

-Police did not immediately provide details about the victims at Allen Premium Outlets, a sprawling outdoor shopping center, but witnesses reported seeing children among them.
+The attack unfolded at Allen Premium Outlets, a sprawling outdoor shopping center.
+Witnesses reported seeing children among the victims.
 Some said they also saw what appeared to be a police officer and a mall security guard unconscious on the ground.

-A 16-year-old pretzel stand employee, Maxwell Gum, described a virtual stampede of shoppers.
-He and others sheltered in a storage room.

-“We started running.
-Kids were getting trampled," Gum said.
-"My co-worker picked up a 4-year-old girl and gave her to her parents.”
+Andria Gaither, the assistant manager at the Tommy Hilfiger clothing store, said she was at the back of the store Saturday afternoon when she saw two young girls trying to hide in a dressing room.
+At first, she thought they were playing.
+Then she heard one say shots were being fired.

+Gaither looked around to see customers and the store manager running to the back of the business.
+Eventually, Gaither and the others ran out a back door.

 Dashcam video circulating online showed the gunman getting out of a car and shooting at people on the sidewalk.
 More than three dozen shots could be heard as the vehicle that was recording the video drove off.